Modeling Image-Caption Rating from Comparative Judgments: Background and Related Work

-Image-text matching is a multimodal training task\cite{baltrusaitis2019multimodal,zhang2019deep}.
-Traditional methods usually rely on absolute manual ratings and use regression models to directly predict the matching quality.
-The advantages of these methods are intuitive and easy to train, but they also have the disadvantage that they are "often susceptible to subjectivity and inconsistent annotations" \cite{yannakakis2015ratings}.
+Image-text matching is a multimodal training task~\cite{baltrusaitis2019multimodal,zhang2019deep}.
+Traditional methods usually rely on manual ratings and use regression models to directly predict matching quality.
+The advantages of these methods are that they are intuitive and easy to train, but they also have the disadvantage that they are "often susceptible to subjectivity and inconsistent annotations"~\cite{yannakakis2015ratings}.

-A representative example is Narins et al.~\cite{narins2024validated}, who applied linear regression on the VICR dataset.
-They used the ViLBERTmodel pre-trained model to decompose the image and text into vectors to predict the average manual rating.
-Although this method is simple, its performance is often poor when the rating noise is large or the dataset is small.

-Pre-training methods such as CLIP~\cite{radford2021learning} and UNITER~\cite{chen2019uniter} also use contrastive learning or multi-task learning to deal with the image-text alignment problem.
-However, these studies only discuss the implementation ideas of contrastive methods and do not analyze the differences between regression models and contrastive learning models.
+A representative example is \cite{narins2024validated}, which first applied the ViLBERT pre-trained model to decompose the image and text into vectors and then used a dense neural network with two hidden layers to predict the average manual ratings.
+Pre-training methods such as CLIP~\cite{radford2021learning} and UNITER~\cite{chen2019uniter} also use contrastive or multi-task learning to address image-text alignment problems.
+However, these studies only discuss the implementation of contrastive methods and do not analyze the differences between regression and contrastive learning models.
+To support such matching tasks, dual-encoder architectures have been widely adopted to learn joint image-text representations.

+\cite{radford2021learningtransferablevisualmodels} presented a dual encoder model that trains image and text representations that are compatible via contrastive learning on massive web data.
+The model adopts separate encoders for images and captions, thereby enabling strong zero-shot performance.
+We adopted a similar dual-encoder structure using ResNet for images and MiniLM for text and applied it to comparative caption evaluation tasks.

+\cite{faghri2018vseimprovingvisualsemanticembeddings} improves visual-semantic embedding models by introducing hard negative mining in a dual encoder setup for image-text retrieval.
+Instead of averaging over randomly sampled negatives, it selects the hardest mismatched image or caption during training, encouraging the model to make more precise distinctions.
+Similar to our comparative model, VSE++ uses a hinge loss objective and a dual encoder architecture, supporting our approach to learning relative caption quality.

+\cite{reimers2019sentencebertsentenceembeddingsusing} modifies BERT into a Siamese network to generate semantically meaningful sentence embeddings that can be compared using cosine similarity.
+MiniLM from the SentenceTransformers framework was employed by our model to encode the captions, utilizing the speed and semantic accuracy of MiniLM for comparative evaluation of the captions.